-Dev Journal #5 - Login and Registration Client InterfaceJune 3 #dev #android
+Dev Journal #5 - Login and Registration Client Interfaceandroid

 Choosing the Client Platform

 The most common use case for this app would be during or right after a workout.
 I think it is fair to assume that most users will be on mobile.
-I decided to build a native Android app as the client interface because I personally find it easy to prototype something fast on Android.
+I decided to build a native Android app as the client interface because I personally prefer native app experience over web apps.
 I also wanted to learn Kotlin!